tomek-he-him/tidy-type/Readme.md

 A CSS *library*?
 ----------------

-*Type.css* is not a CSS framework.
+*tidy-type* is not a CSS framework.
 There are swarms of them out there – and few really tackle the problem of typesetting.

-*Type.css* is different.
+*tidy-type* is different.
 It’s not a framework – it’s a CSS library.
 It solves just one complex problem – online typesetting.

-*Type.css* does one thing and does it well.
+It does one thing and does it well.
 It integrates well with your stylesheets, and with any existing CSS framework.